-When large companies evaluate competitive opportunities, they sometimes have a tendency to assign higher weighted-values to “risk aversion” than “growth opportunities”.
-If left unchecked, this dynamic can morph into its unofficial corporate mantra.
-And at some point, it comes time for stockholders to log into their brokerage accounts and start buying put options on those once-dominate brands.
+When some large companies evaluate competitive opportunities, they have a tendency to assign higher weighted-values to “risk-aversion” than “growth opportunities”.
+If left unchecked, this dynamic can morph into an unofficial corporate mantra, leading to a time for stockholders to log into their brokerage accounts to buy put-options on those once-dominate brands.

-A classic example of this dynamic took place a few years ago with Dollar Shave Club.
+A classic example of this “David and Goliath” dynamic took place a few years ago with Dollar Shave Club.
 The company was launched in its founder, Michael Dubin’s garage in January of 2011 and was purchased by Unilever just five and a half years later for $1 Billion dollars.
-Perhaps you remember seeing DSC’s entertaining (and highly effective) YouTube commercials like the one on this link, which disrupted the entire shaving industry, yet was produced in one day for a total cost of $4,500.
+Perhaps you remember seeing DSC’s entertaining (and highly effective) YouTube commercials like the one on this link, which disrupted the entire shaving industry, yet was produced in one day for a reported cost of just $4,500.

 In wake of DSC’s explosive success, another entrepreneur, Jeff Raider launched Harry’s just 18 months later.
 Ironically, Gillette, the company that had dominated the category since inventing the disposable razor over 100 years earlier, didn’t offer a D2C razor subscription until 3 years after DSC disrupted their market.

-Conversely, a seemingly unlimited supply of growth capital sits on the sidelines in NWA, as elsewhere, for any CPG that manages to bootstrap their business long enough to get their product(s) out of their garage and onto the shelves and ecom platforms major retailers.
+Conversely, a seemingly unlimited supply of growth capital sits on the sidelines in NWA, as elsewhere, for any CPG that manages to bootstrap their business to get their product(s) out of their garage and onto the shelves of major retailers and ecom platforms.
 But when the inevitable finally happens… when the deep-pocketed venture capitalists from the left or right coast discover NWA’s pent-up opportunity, this region will explode as never before with high-paying engineering and manufacturing jobs on a magnitude capable of overshadowing our retail heritage, by becoming the “Innovation capitol of the world.”

 I am sure there are a lot of skeptics who might chuckle at this notion while pointing out that established brands have plenty of capital to invest in consumer product innovation – and they are correct, but big, risk-averse companies will probably not be leading that charge.
 They will be far too busy defending their market share from the next generation of competitors who use “speed” as their weapon of choice.

 In the eight years since we launched AON Invent, 320 of our product innovations and inventor-collaborations have successfully made to market – some as line extensions of existing brands, some in response to category-specific requests from retailers or CPGs, with a growing number through D2C startups that were bootstrapped by the inventors.
-In response to the success of their first collaboration with AON Invent (which involved more than 100 individual products) one large specialty retail chain, created a corporate position to serve as their innovation liaison, in order to minimize the risk of missing out on future relevant innovations.
+In response to the success of their first collaboration with AON Invent (which involved more than 100 individual products) one large, specialty brick-n-mortar retail chain, created a corporate position to serve as their innovation liaison, in order to minimize the risk of missing out on future “relevant innovations”.

 From our perspective, consumer-driven product design, simply makes sense.
 After all, who knows more about the kind of stuff people buy, than the people who buy stuff?
 Which brings me back to a point I’ve made in previous blogs, “Even in today’s digital world, “merchandise” is still, and will always be the most important part of the e-quation.”